-A while ago, we have written a guide about two file sharing utilities named transfer.sh, a free web service that allows you to share files over Internet easily and quickly, and PSiTransfer , a simple open source self-hosted file sharing solution.
+A while ago, we looked at two file sharing utilities named transfer.sh, a free web service that allows you to share files over Internet easily and quickly, and PSiTransfer , a simple open source self-hosted file sharing solution.
 Today, we will see yet another file sharing utility called "iWant".
 It is a free and open source CLI-based decentralized peer to peer file sharing application.